 The most widely recognized use for Vietnamese pickled vegetables is in Bánh Mì.
 Their crunch adds another layer of texture to the sandwich while their bright flavor plays well with the freshness of the herbs and the richness of the savory meat.
 You can learn how to make your own fresh Vietnamese baguette for Bánh Mì here.

-I personally enjoy having these pickled vegetables with any Vietnamese rice or noodle dish (like Sườn Ram Mặn with rice or Bún Bò Xào).
+I personally enjoy having these Vietnamese pickled veggies with any rice or noodle dish (like Sườn Ram Mặn with rice or Bún Bò Xào).
 They bring a really wonderful acidity with a hint of sweetness as well as a pleasant crunch.
 Having Vietnamese pickled vegetables as a side dish always brings excitement and a better balance of flavor to any meal!

 I highly recommend keeping a jar of this in your fridge to instantly brighten up any dish.
 You can even add the pickles and a little bit of the brine to some salad greens to make a super quick, light, and healthy salad!